2003 St Albans City and District Council election: Background

 Following the last election in 2002 the Conservatives were the largest party with 21 seats, compared to 20 for the Liberal Democrats, 15 for Labour, 1 independent and 1 seat was vacant.
 However the Liberal Democrats gained a seat from the Conservatives at a by-election in Verulam, which meant that going into the 2003 election both the Conservatives and Liberal Democrats needed to gain 8 seats to win a majority.

 Voting trial

 The election saw a trial of various voting methods.
 Voters could choose between e-voting, either by computer or on a touchscreen at a polling booth, voting by phone or by post, or on a traditional ballot paper.
-The period for voting was also increased to allow voting from the 28 April to the 1 May 2003.
+The period for voting was also increased to allow voting from 28 April to 1 May 2003.

 However problems occurred at 15 polling stations where the system did not recognise voters pin numbers, which meant that traditional paper ballots had to be used in those polling stations.
 The issues meant the election nearly had to be voided, with the count only able to start over 3 hours after polls had closed.

 However turnout was up by 5% on the previous election in 2002 at 43%.